LassoSoft/LassoGuide/lasso_guide_source/language/methods.rst

 If a method is defined which has a signature equivalent to an already defined method, the new definition will replace the old and the old definition will no longer be available.
-Keywords can not be used to uniquely identify a method.
+Keywords cannot be used to uniquely identify a method.
 A method which takes, for example, two required parameters and a certain set of keyword parameters will be overwritten by a new method which requires two of the same parameters and an entirely different set of keywords.